Firework471/Ad-Attribution-Laundering-Apps-Dataset/README.md

 # All-Fraudulent-Apps-From-the-Anonymous-Paper
-All fraudulent apps detected by out tool from the anonymous paper.

 Welcome to the GitHub repository for the Fraudulent App Dataset.
-This dataset includes information on mobile applications detected as fraudulent during our research.
+This dataset includes information on mobile applications detected as fraudulent by our tool during our research.

 ## Dataset Contents